- 1. A Young & Hungry Fashion Industry

 With increasingly active trade and commerce deals, the ASEAN regional economy is growing well, despite a worldwide economic slump and a harsh business climate in light of the last two years overshadowed by a crippling global health crisis.
 ASEAN economies like Vietnam have astonished the global investment ecosystem with their rapid economic development and ability to rebound from the pandemic’s aftermath.

 Don’t want to miss out on any opportunities?
 Check out Cekindo’s Company Registration Services

-Vietnam’s prime minister recently indicated that economic growth would pick up in 2022 after falling short of predictions this year, as the country works to recover from the aftermath of Covid-19, expecting the country’s gross domestic product to grow in a range of 6% to 6.5% next year.
-This sets a promising stage for foreign investors to expand into Vietnam in 2022.
+Vietnam’s Prime Minister recently indicated that economic growth would pick up in 2022 after falling short of predictions in the previous year, as the country works to recover from the aftermath of Covid-19, expecting the country’s gross domestic product to grow in a range of 6.5% in 2023.
+This sets a promising stage for foreign investors to expand into Vietnam in the coming years

 This article will summarize Vietnam’s top ten business opportunities that await investors with an eye for success in 2023.

 Vietnamese consumers have long been drawn to the fashion sector.
 With sales in the clothing market of USD 4,872 million in 2021, Vietnam is one of the most promising grounds for business in sewing and materials.

-The advancement of technology, such as the introduction of supply chain analysis and user-behavior analysis, has aided companies in better understanding and developing the product and customer-centric strategies.
+The advancement of technology, such as the introduction of supply chain analysis and user-behavior analysis, has aided companies in better understanding and developing product and customer-centric strategies.
 In addition, companies are increasingly focused on the consumer experience.

 The Fintech sector in Vietnam has been on a fast growth track, trebling in size between 2017 and 2021.
 There are currently around 203 companies in the nation, offering a diverse variety of services such as digital payments, alternative finance, wealth management, and blockchain, among others.
 With over 4.2 million e-wallet users, digital payment remains the most popular area, accounting for 31% of fintech businesses.